17 January - 20 February 2024

 You may not invite any participating researchers in this application.
 Any collaboration partners and their roles shall be described in the research plan (please see instructions under “Research plan” below).

 Costs and grant amounts

-The grant amount is a standard amount of 1 150 000 SEK per year.
+The grant amount is a standard amount of 1 300 000 SEK per year.
 The grant may be used to cover your salary, housing during your stay abroad, and additional costs coverage according to URA’s rules or corresponding costs for you and your accompanying family members.
-Maximum 150 000 SEK of the grant may be used for costs related to your research (such as equipment, consumables and publication costs).
-The grant amount includes cover of indirect costs (standardised at 30 per cent) and also includes social security contributions.
+Maximum 150 000 SEK of the grant may be used for costs related to your research (such as equipment, consumables, and publication costs).
+The grant amount includes cover of indirect costs and also includes social security contributions.
 Grants must not be used for scholarships.

-A further total of 50 000 SEK may be applied for for accompanying family (spouse/partner and under-age children).
+A further total of 50 000 SEK per year may be applied for, for accompanying family members (spouse/partner and under-age children).
 The standard amount for accompanying family is the same, irrespective of the number of accompanying family members.
-The standard amount for accompanying family may be used as additional costs coverage according to URA’s rules for accompanying family members or corresponding costs.
+The standard amount for accompanying family may be used as additional costs coverage according to URA’s rules for accompanying family members who are not self-supporting or corresponding costs.

 The Swedish Research Council assumes that the administrating organisation, as the employer responsible, will cover any costs in excess of the standard amount.

 The grant period is 18–36 months, starting 1 July 2024.
 Your project must begin within 6 months from the start of the grant period.
 The first payment will be made no earlier than July 2024.